Getting Started for Developers - Mac OS

 To get started with this project and develop, clone the project in a working directory.

-branch.
-If using a command line interface, the following command should be used, replacing the <branch>
+If you need a stable branch, you should clone the main branch.
+Otherwise, it is recommended to start and clone the dev branch.
+If using a command line interface, the following command should be used, replacing the <branch> tag:

 git clone --recursive -b <branch> https://github.com/introlab/opentera.git